 Harriman State Park also co-manages the nearby Mesa Falls, within Caribou-Targhee National Forest.
 The impressive Upper Mesa Falls is on the Snake River and crashes over 100 feet into a scenic gorge.
 This spectacular display of gravity ranks as one of the best waterfalls in Idaho.

 Address: 3489 Green Canyon Road, Island Park, Idaho

 9. Priest Lake State Park

-In far Northern Idaho, less than 30 miles from the Canadian border, Priest Lake is a place of rugged beauty.
+Priest Lake State Park is a place of rugged beauty in far northern Idaho, less than 30 miles from the Canadian border.
 A lush forest of cedar and fir surrounds the 19-mile Priest Lake, and towering Selkirk Mountains backdrop much of the shoreline.
 The state park is along the eastern shores of this magnificent body of water.

 The Indian Creek Unit of the state park, near the middle of the lake, is open year-round and provides the most facilities to enjoy the surroundings.
 Visitors to Indian Creek will find a visitor center, campground, swimming beach, and boat ramp.
 To the north, the Lionhead Unit also has a boat launch and more primitive camping opportunities.

 Popular things to do at Priest Lake include boating, fishing, and taking in the woodsy environment.
 Winter tends to come quickly this far north in Idaho.
 The state park is often an early mecca for activities like cross-country skiing and snowmobiling.